NFL’s covid-testing plan could fuel spread, experts say, but it’s ‘where society is going’

 Adalja added that as breakthrough infections become more common, it’s increasingly important for sports leagues — and other parts of society — to move away from “one-size fits all measures.”
 An omicron infection doesn’t necessarily act the same as a delta case or a 2020 infection, he said, so it shouldn’t necessarily be treated the same way.

-Sports leagues, he pointed out, have been able to serve as a lab of sorts for covid strategies later utilized by other sectors.
-And though the NFL’s new testing protocols are a break from other pro sports leagues, which continue to regularly test all players, it could provide some guidance on how to respond to a highly infectious disease that can be deadly in some but might present mild or no symptoms in most fully vaccinated people.
+Sports leagues, he pointed out, have been able to serve as a lab of sorts for covid strategies later used by other sectors.
+And though the NFL’s new protocols are a break from other pro sports leagues, which continue to regularly test all players, it could provide some guidance on how to respond to a highly infectious disease that can be deadly in some but might present mild or no symptoms in most fully vaccinated people.

 “I think the NFL is a leading indicator of where society is going,” he said.
 “We saw the sports leagues in the past be kind of the pilot projects for bubbles, testing, and maybe we’re seeing that with the NFL giving us a picture of how life is with an endemic respiratory virus.”